 This information may be useful if you have a disagreement with the freeholder.
 Every lease is different, so it's important to check what it says.
 If you don't have a copy, you can get one from the solicitor who did the legal work when you bought your home and/or from the freeholder.
 Get advice in person if there is anything in your lease that you don't understand or isn't clear.
 If either you or the freeholder doesn't keep to the conditions of the lease, the other may be able to take legal action and/or seek compensation.

 Yes.
 If you are buying a leasehold property and there is a problem with the lease, it should be sorted out before contracts are exchanged.
-This might mean that the seller has to extend the lease, or sort out a dispute about repairs with the freeholder (or other leaseholders in the building).
+This might mean that the seller has to extend the lease of the flat or house, or sort out a dispute about repairs with the freeholder (or other leaseholders in the building).
 This could delay the sale but may be easier than dealing with the problems after you move in.

 Leases are usually written in legal language and need to be carefully examined by a solicitor (or licensed conveyancer) before you buy.
 This should ensure there are no unreasonable conditions about how the property is managed.